piranna/piranna.github.io/_posts/2021-04-23-How-to-build-WebRTC-for-Android-in-Ubuntu-21.04.md

-8. Once we have build the library, to update the code and build newer versions is just a matter of run `git remote update` to get the new daily build branches, and repeat the steps 6 and 7.
+8. Once we have build the library, to update the code and build newer versions is just a matter of run `git remote update` to get the new daily build branches, and compile again.
+In case of problems, repeat the steps 6 and 7 to fully download again the build tools and dependencies and compile once again.

 Ideally, all this steps could be automated and run in a nightly basis, creating a new reference in Maven to this automated builds.